scylladb/scylladb/docs/troubleshooting/failed-decommission.rst

 This article describes the troubleshooting procedure when node decommission fails.

-During decommissioning, the streaming process starts, and the node streams its data to the other nodes in the Scylla cluster.
+During decommissioning, the streaming process starts, and the node streams its data to the other nodes in the ScyllaDB cluster.
 The process may fail if the node fails to read from the HDD or a network problem occurs.